Goodies and greens always come highly recommended in our diets, and they bring with them all kinds of vitamins, minerals and health benefits.

-So while a human being is able to enjoy fruit, vegetables and plant-based nutrition of all kinds to quite a high degree, dogs have very different needs.
+So while a human being can enjoy fruit, vegetables and plant-based nutrition of all kinds to quite a high degree, dogs have very different needs.

-In fact, they’re different enough that just handling vegetables, fruits, nuts and plant-based food overall is tricky for dogs, digestively speaking.
+They’re different enough that just handling vegetables, fruits, nuts, and plant-based food overall is tricky for dogs, digestively speaking.

 Therefore, you’re wise to simply not overdo it in handing over okra, or any kind of veggie, over to your dog.